grpc/grpc.io/content/docs/quickstart/go.md

 ### Regenerate gRPC code

-Before you can use the new service method, you need to recompile the updated proto file.
+Before you can use the new service method, you need to recompile the updated `.proto` file.

-From the `$MY_EXAMPLES/helloworld` directory, run the following command:
+While still in the `examples/helloworld` directory, run the following command:

 ```sh
 $ protoc -I helloworld/ helloworld/helloworld.proto --go_out=plugins=grpc:helloworld